awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-end-devices-add.md

 Alternatively, you can also add wireless devices from the [ Devices](https://console.aws.amazon.com/iot/home#/wireless/devices) page of the AWS IoT console\.

+**Note**
+If you add your devices from the **Devices** page, you can also specify optional position information for your device\.
+This information consists of the static position coordinates, any geolocation solvers that you want to use for computing the device position, and a destination that describes the AWS IoT rule which processes the device's position data for use by AWS IoT Core for LoRaWAN\.
+For more information, see [Configure position of wireless resources with AWS IoT Core for LoRaWAN](connect-iot-lorawan-configure-location.md)\.

 ## Add your wireless device specification to AWS IoT Core for LoRaWAN using the console<a name="connect-iot-lorawan-end-device-spec-console"></a>

 Choose a **Wireless device specification** based on your activation method and the LoRaWAN version\.
 Once selected, your data is encrypted with a key that AWS owns and manages for you\.